VNerdIO/Resume/README.md

 **Senior Infrastructure Engineer**
 **Nov 2011 - Jan 2016**

 Principal Infrastructure Engineer responsible for capacity, planning, and implementation for three datacenters.
 Led technical team to integrate acquisition in Nashville, consisting of migrating Xen environment to VMware.
-Planned and coordinated migration of primary production datacenter in Knoxville to Chattanooga, consisting of ~2,000 VMs affecting 300 customers.
+Planned and coordinated migration of primary production datacenter in Knoxville to Chattanooga, consisting of ~2,000 VMs affecting 300+ customers.
 Managed and implemented larger Chattanooga area customer projects.
+Coordinated communication with program managers, technical account managers, and mangement for larger customer problems to recommend technical solutions.

 ## Terenine